B.A., 1983, University of Oregon

 More from Melanie Leslie

-“There is an unmistakable energy at Cardozo, and I look forward to advancing the creative and entrepreneurial spirit of this remarkable law school.”
+“There is an unmistakable energy at Cardozo, and every day I look forward to advancing the creative and entrepreneurial spirit of this remarkable law school.”